-The way in which you make an espresso with a French press coffee maker you are missing the key components of a finer grind size and the pressure required to produce the espresso that you are accustomed to from an espresso machine.
+The way in which you make an espresso with a French press coffee maker you are missing the key components of a finer grind size and the pressure required to produce the espresso that you are accustomed to from an espresso machine

 Is The Grind Size Important For Coffee With A French Press?

-Brewing coffee with a French press coffee maker you cannot use a very fine espresso grind as you will end up with a very strong bitter tasting coffee that can often end up with with a gritty texture that spoils the coffee.
+Brewing coffee with a French press coffee maker you cannot use a very fine espresso grind as you will end up with a very strong bitter tasting coffee that can often end up with a gritty texture that spoils the coffee.

 The correct grind size for getting the full flavor from the oils using this brewing method is a coarse grind similar to a sea salt / table salt.
-This because the hot water is in contact with the grounds for a longer period of time, typically 4 to 5 minutes.
+This is because the hot water is in contact with the grounds for a longer period of time, typically 4 to 5 minutes.

 Similarly to a finer ground, if you go the other way and make a more coarse grind your coffee will become more watery and weak.